Montgomery CountyExperience Life in Montgomery County, PA

 Sculpture Park at the Abington Art Center

-You can also find inner peace through reflection in the Beth Sholom Synagogue in Elkins Park, PA.
-Designed by none other than the famous architect Frank Lloyd Wright, this synagogue became a National Historic Landmark in 2007, a wonderful addition to the growing list of pride of Montgomery County, PA.
+Beth Sholom Synagogue in Elkins Park was designed by none other than the famous architect Frank Lloyd Wright, this synagogue became a National Historic Landmark in 2007.

 Beth Sholom Synagogue

-Located in Horsham, PA in the historical Graeme Park, built in 1722.
-Sir William Keith built the house, originally known as the Fountain Low, as his summer home.
+Keith House is located in Horsham in historic Graeme Park.
+Sir William Keith, Colonial Governor of Pennsylvania, built the house, originally known as Fountain Low, in 1722 as his summer home.
 It is now owned by the Pennsylvania Historical and Museum Commission.